 You have excelled in your education and may be some years into your career.
 Graduate school beckons as the next right step in your advancement, but how do you know which degree to pursue?
-What’s the difference between a Master of Business Administration (MBA) and all the other master’s degrees out there?
+What’s the difference between an Online Master of Business Administration (MBA) and all the other master’s degrees out there?
 Is one better than the rest?
 If you didn’t earn your master’s degree right out of college, have you missed your chance?

 You’re not alone in asking these questions.
 The answers can vary according to your experience and aspirations, so read on to explore several similarities and differences between the MBA and master’s degrees in other fields.

 How is an MBA like other master’s degrees?